hmrc/pillar2-submission-api/resources/public/api/conf/common/field_reference.md

-This section contains information on the fields used in a request for the SubmitUKTR API.
+This section contains information on the fields used in Pillar 2 API requests.